-Target audience.
-Our main objective in this text is to describe our ideas for mathematicians, logicians, and theoretical computer scientists, researchers whose area of research intersects with Dima Grigoriev.
+Our first objective is to describe our ideas for mathematicians, logicians, and theoretical computer scientists, researchers whose area of research intersects with Dima Grigoriev's.
 Since many such researchers are not specialists in physics, we tried to include brief explanations of the relevant physical notions in the text.